RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Builder.md

 ```

 #### Common mistakes
 A common cause of unexpected errors being thrown is loading the same file twice, which will result in two different builders that do not share their types.
-Always use a single builder instead:
+Always use a single builder for messages depending on each other instead:

 ```js
 var builder = ProtoBuf.loadProtoFile("./my.proto");